 The local administrative cose is different at each IELTS Test Centre.
 In case of JSAF-IELTS, it is 5,940yen.

 The Listening, Reading and Writing components of the test are always completed immediately after each other and with no break.
 Depending on the test centre, you may also sit the Speaking test on the same day, or it may be scheduled up to 7 days either before or after the test date.
 Speak to the test centre before you book your test to confirm their arrangements.

 At JSAF-IELTS, basically speaking test is conducted on the same day as the written parts are.
 However, if you apply for JSAF-IELTS by 10 days before the written parts are conducted and submit request, you can take speaking test at Wednesday on test week.
 Please refer to the webpage below about Speaking Test Schedule Request.

-Test rules and guidelines can be found on the Notice to Candidates provided in the IELTS Application Form uploaded on IELTS Essentials.
-You are also advised to read the Information for Candidates booklet carefully so that you understand the test format and know what to expect on test day.
+Test rules and guidelines can be found on the Notice to Test takers provided in the IELTS Application Form uploaded on IELTS Essentials.
+You are also advised to read the Information for Test takers booklet carefully so that you understand the test format and know what to expect on test day.

 You must bring your valid passport/national identity card you used on the IELTS Application Form with you to the test.
 (At JSAF-IELTS, you can use only your valid passport as your ID.)

 You must leave everything else outside the examination room.
 Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.
 If you do not switch off your phone/pager or if you keep it with you, you will be disqualified.
 Find out more about test day here.